On this page

 Selection criteria and eligibility requirements

-For example, initiatives may have a focus on:
+Initiatives may focus on:

-- supporting families to engage with early learning services, including supporting families to engage in learning from home
+- supporting families to engage in learning from home

 - improving access to high-quality early learning services for children